Click here and press the right key for the next slide (or swipe left)

 (Mandler 1992)

-One worry here is that we've replaced one metaphor with another, ‘redescription’ for ‘building block’.
 But let's put this aside for a moment in order to reflect on why Mandler is wrong.

-Consider Mandler's claim that ‘the earliest conceptual functioning consists of a redescription of perceptual structure’ (Mandler 1992)
+‘the earliest conceptual functioning consists of a redescription of perceptual structure’ (Mandler 1992)

 The boundaries of adults' perceptual categories do not match the boundaries of infant and toddler perceptual categories.
-How do we know?
-First note that the extensions of colour terms vary between languages.

 The extensions of colour terms vary between languages.